s-go/th-review-helpfulness/docs/thesis_helpfulness.md

 ## Introduction

+* The task of automatically evaluating the helpfulness of product reviews has rev

 * Golly (2017) provides some evidence for the general claim that discourse structure influences the helpfulness of product reviews.
 * Goal: investigate how certain discourse-relation types affect review helpfulness.
 * Does this influence vary across product categories?